vuedoc/parser/README.md

 > Note: `@arg` is an alias of `@param`

-The parser is also able to extract events and slots from template:
+Vuedoc Parser is also able to extract events and slots from template:

 ```html
 <template>